uvlad7/ffie/Readme.md

 Hello from RubyLLVM!
 Hello from Ruby!
 Hello from Python!
+Hello from Java!
 Bye from Ruby!
+Bye from Java!
 Bye from Python!
+Bye from Rust!
 Bye from Crystal!
+Bye from C!
+Bye from C#!
+Bye from D!
+Bye from Swift!
+Bye from Haskell!
+Bye from LLVM!
+Bye from Nim!
+Bye from RubyLLVM!
+Bye from C++!
+Bye from Go!
 Bye from Julia!
 $ pipenv run ./pythonie.py
 Hello from Rust!